OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Note that we really want to use Redux state when getting database values.
 This specifies how to get the values if not yet in Reudx.

 The models in src/server/models need to be updated for the database changes and for places where subsets of the data is needed from the database for the pseudocode proposed in this document.
-Every model code will have a constructor, createTable, mapRow, insert, delete and getAll as exist in current models.
+Every model will have a constructor, createTable, mapRow, insert, delete and getAll as exist in current models.
 Each new function needs to be added to the SQL code in addition to the model.
 Changes for specific database changes are:

 ### unit